hchstera/vue2-dzone/README.md

 # Notice
 - vue2-dzone base on Vue.js
 - vue2-dzone base on Dropzone.js
-- By default, the DOM container with css (.dz-message) will be replace by preview template
+- By Dropzone default, the DOM container with css (.dz-message) will be replace by preview template

 # How to use
 Comming soon...